deathwebo/Pythonscript/README.md

 # Pythonscript
-A Python-to-Javascript focused on using JS in Python.
+A Python-to-Javascript transpiler focused on creating JS bindings in Python.

 This transpiler NEVER can run Python code.
 It directly transpiles into Javascript code.
 So basically you're